Long NHS waiting lists fuel rise in number of patients paying for private care

 The data from the the Private Healthcare Information Network (Phin), published on Friday, also shows there were 258,445 self-pay admissions at private providers in 2021, up 29% from the 199,675 in 2019.

-Health experts said the record NHS backlog could be fuelling the demand for private care and warned that this could “exacerbate inequalities” between people who could afford to pay and those who cannot.
+Health experts said the record NHS backlog could be fuelling the demand for private care and warned that this could “exacerbate inequalities” between people who can afford to pay and those who cannot.

-Phin said that certain common procedures such as hip and knee replacements and cataract surgery were the primary drivers of the growth in the self-pay market.
+Phin said that certain common procedures such as hip and knee replacements and cataract surgery are the primary drivers of the growth in the self-pay market.

-Jonathon Holmes, policy adviser at the King’s Fund, told the PA news agency that if the NHS was providing the access to services that people wanted then they would not be paying for their own care.
+Jonathon Holmes, policy adviser at think tank The King’s Fund, told the PA news agency that if the NHS was providing the access to services that people wanted then they would not be paying for their own care.

 “People are opting out of the NHS, not opting into the private sector.”

-Louise Ansari, national director at Healthwatch England, said that, due to the cost-of-living crisis, the gap between those who can pay for private care and those who cannot was likely to grow.
+Louise Ansari, national director at Healthwatch England, said that, due to the cost-of-living crisis, the gap between those who can pay for private care and those who cannot is likely to grow.

 “Our evidence also shows that people on the lowest incomes are the most likely to wait the longest for NHS treatment and will have a more negative experience of waiting.